MicrosoftDocs/memdocs/sccm/core/understand/find-help.md

 ### Send a frown

-To send feedback on something that you didn't like follow the instructions below:
+To send feedback on something that you didn't like, follow the instructions below:

 1. In the upper right corner of the console, click on the smiley face.
 2. In the drop-down menu, select **Send a frown**.